-- (1) If an appellant complies with rule 669(1)(a), whether within the time limit or not - (a) unless the Court or a judge otherwise directs, the Principal Registrar is to enter the appeal in the list of appeals for hearing at the next ordinary sittings of the Full Court to be held not less than 14
+- (1) If an appellant complies with rule 669(1)(a), whether within the time limit or not - (a) unless the Court or a judge otherwise directs, the Principal Registrar is to enter the appeal in the list of appeals for hearing at the next ordinary sittings of the Full Court to be held not less than 14 the Principal Registrar is to notify the (c) parties to the appeal of the date, time and place for the hearing of the appeal fixed by the Chief Justice.

-- days after the date on which the copies of the appeal book were filed; and - (b) not less than 10 days before the first day of the sittings referred to in paragraph (a), the Principal Registrar is to forward the list to the Chief Justice, who is to fix the date, time and place for the hearing of the appeal; and - (c) the Principal Registrar is to notify the parties to the appeal of the date, time and place for the hearing of the appeal fixed by the Chief Justice. - (2) At least one day before the day listed for the hearing of the appeal, the Principal Registrar is to cause the file of papers relating to the appeal to be sent to the associate who is to attend the sitting of the Full Court.
+Part 27 - Appeals days after the date on which the copies of the appeal book were filed; and (b) not less than 10 days before the first day of the sittings referred to in paragraph (a), the Principal Registrar is to forward the list to the Chief Justice, who is to fix the date, time and place for the hearing of the appeal; and

+(2) At least one day before the day listed for the hearing of the appeal, the Principal Registrar is to cause the file of papers relating to the appeal to be sent to the associate who is to attend the sitting of the Full Court.